squaresLab/BugZoo/README.md

 ### `repairbox launch`

-To interact with a RepairBox, the following command can be used:
+To interact with a minimal repair box, the following command can be used:

 ```
 host> repairbox launch manybugs:libtiff:2005-12-14-6746b87-0d3d51d